Symbols of Power: Adinkras and the Nature of Reality

 If that sounds crazy to you — well, you could be right.
 It is certainly possible to overstate mathematical links between different systems: as the physicist Eugene Wigner pointed out in 1960, just because a piece of mathematics is ubiquitous and appears in the description of several distinct systems does not necessarily mean that those systems are related to each other.
 The number pi, after all, occurs in the measurement of circles as well as in the measurement of population distributions.
 This does not mean that populations are related to circles.

-This article first appeared in Physics World, June 2010.
+This article first appeared in Physics World, June 2010 and was reprinted with permission of the author and publisher.